Monday, January 26, 2009

 Oh! buy of the wand'ring Bavarian, a Broom,

-Buy a broom, buy a Broom, (
+Buy a broom, buy a Broom, (SPOKEN) buy a Broom

 Oh! buy of the wand'ring Bavarian a Broom,